Master of Science in Geography

-The graduate curriculum emphasizes broad geographic training while encouraging in-depth commitment to specialized concentrations.
+The graduate curriculum emphasizes broad geographic training while encouraging in-depth commitment to specific topics.
 Students also are encouraged to take course work outside the department that complements their degree programs.
 Credit-hour requirements below are considered minimums for degree programs.
 Programs are tailored by the student and advisor to conform to the student’s interests and needs, as well as to fulfill the general degree requirements.

 Admission to Graduate Studies